-- Components – just like in the Vue application, components directory is for storing the Vue.js components.
+- Components – just like in the Vue application, the components directory is for storing the Vue.js components.

-- Layouts – directory that will hold layouts of Nuxt app.
-Layouts are for making the UI of application.
+- Layouts – directory that will hold layouts of the Nuxt app.
+Layouts are for making the UI of the application.
 So there you can hold many different layouts (you aren’t obliged to use them all).
-But anytime you want to customize your UI, layouts folder is the way you should be heading to.
+But anytime you want to customize your UI, the layouts folder is the way you should be heading to.

 - Middleware – a folder that holds the middleware you made.
-If you are not familiar with the term middleware yet, it is basically something that is acts as a wall when accessing a specific functionality.
+If you are not familiar with the term middleware yet, it is basically something that acts as a wall when accessing a specific functionality.
 You can create a middleware that checks if the user is authenticated.

 - Node_modules – a folder that holds all the npm installed modules.

 - Pages – a folder for holding the views and routes of your project.
-What the directory has is the .vue files.
+What the directory has are the .vue files.
 You can’t rename this directory without changing the configs, as it just won’t work.

-- Static – in the folder you can find files that are static and will not change in the near future.
+- Static – in the folder, you can find files that are static and will not change in the near future.
 These files could be robots.txt, sitemap.xml or favicon, or just any other static assets.

 How is the Nuxt.js is better for SEO?

-Instead of rendering the page after the DOM has loaded, Nuxt.js user SSR – server side rendering.
+Instead of rendering the page after the DOM has loaded, Nuxt.js user SSR – server-side rendering.
 How does that work?
-Well, Nuxt.js uses Node.js server to render the Vue.js components that were fetched by AJAX previously.
+Well, Nuxt.js uses a Node.js server to render the Vue.js components that were fetched by AJAX previously.
 Instead of rendering everything after the DOM is loaded, Node renders everything on the backend and returns a page after the asynchronous operations are done.
 In this way, Google robot will parse the page faster.
-And this will result in the better SEO performance, which might be, or might not be important in your case.
+And this will result in better SEO performance, which might be, or might not be important in your case.